dkwakkel/springdoc-wrong-type/README.md

 # SpringDoc NPE issue with HATEOAS

-This is a slight modification of https://github.com/didjoman/Springdoc-String-Schema-returned-mediatype-issue
+This is a slight modification of https://github.com/didjoman/Springdoc-String-Schema-returned-mediatype-issue and is for https://github.com/springdoc/springdoc-openapi/issues/2902

+Run this to see the issue:

 ```sh
 git clone https://github.com/smurf667/springdoc-npe